brianmadden/krawler/README.md

 - Made rootPageId tracking map threadsafe
 - Add `KrawlQueueEntries` to the `shouldVisit`, `shouldCheck`, `visit`, and `check` arguments list.
 This contains some useful information for tracking a crawl and making more informed decisions in the `override` methods.
+- Made a read-only version of the `RootPageId` map visible (`Krawler#rootPageId`).
+This is the map used to track root URLs used to generate a crawl, and the value used in `KrawlQueueEntry#rootPageId`.

 **0.4.3 (2017-11-20)**